 - You will then be allowed to use the phone so you can talk to family, friends, or bail bondsman.

-- If you think you will get released quickly, you will be allowed to wear your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail uniform.
+- If you think you will get released quickly, you will be allowed to wear your own clothes, but if you are not expected to make bail quickly you will have to wear a jail uniform.

 Have you ever been booked into jail?
 If you have, please tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that could help others make it through jail processing?

 Click here to tell about all about it